raulcabralc/js-essentials/README.md

 # js-essentials
-Some essential knowledge for JavaScript I trained in little exercises.
+Some essential knowledge for JavaScript I trained in some exercises and projects.